stewartsmith/drizzle/docs/testing/test-run.rst

     ./test-run --start-and-exit [*OPTIONS*]

-..This will start a Drizzle server that you can connect to and query
+This will start a Drizzle server that you can connect to and query

 Starting a server against a pre-populated DATADIR
 --------------------------------------------------